US General Manager, 4AD

 Christopher Ragan is a luminary in the Lighting Design industry that is well known for his dexterity with lighting and creating captivating art on stages and sets.
 With 20+ years of lighting design, set design, and production management experience, Ragan has worked with clientele ranging from renowned artists to worldwide corporations.

-Today, Ragan has an extensive list of touring credits that includes Dead and Company, The Secret Machines, Gov’t Mule, The Strokes, Michael Franti and Spearhead, Ben Folds, Common, and many others as well several festivals including Smokin’ Grooves, LOCKN’ Festival, EZoo, Firefly, GOV Ball NYC, and Mountain Jam.
+Ragan has an extensive list of touring credits that includes The Secret Machines, Gov’t Mule, The Strokes, Karl Denson, Ben Folds, Common, and many others along with venue design and installs at The Capitol Theatre, Pier 17 and The Brooklyn Bowls.
+His festival credits comprise of Mountain Jam, EZoo, Magnaball, Solid Sound Festival, Firefly, GOV Ball NYC, and Lockn’.

-Christopher Ragan operates his lighting design business, Raygun Designs, out of New York City and is an Account Executive at BML-Blackbird where he concentrates on sales in the touring and broadcast markets.
+Today Christopher continues to tour as the lighting designer and show director for Dead and Company and operates his lighting design firm, Raygun Designs, out of New York City and is an Account Executive at BML-Blackbird where he concentrates on sales in the touring and festival markets.

 Founding Member, Guster